Skip to content

 WHY IT WON’T MAKE THE LIST: Normally, I’d be hard-pressed to tell you why a man slowly rising out of the sandy floor of a scary old basement isn’t weird, but if we’re going to count down the WEIRDEST movies of all time, this really doesn’t scratch the surface.
 It’s a guy-meets-girl movie with a few Lynchian twists thrown in, and that’s really not enough to hang with the big boys, now is it?

 COMMENTS: Perhaps a penetrating metaphor for the encroaching distance that separates our true selves from our public personas, or perhaps a cheap, quick flick about freaky shenanigans in a creaky old house, Growing Out is a movie that tries to reach out and grab a very particular audience, specifically the indie horror crowd, and it does this with a gusto that is atypical of independent features like this.
 And, for what it is, it’s indeed enjoyable.
-It’s quite thrilling to see a young director and cast just go for it—even though the results aren’t all that spectacular, their enthusiasm in itself is kind of spectacular.
-The film looks good, the actors, in particular the peripheral characters, are a lot of fun to keep track of, and the scenario is rife with possibilities.
+It’s quite thrilling to see a young director and cast just go for it—even though the results aren’t all that spectacular, their enthusiasm is in itself kind of spectacular.
+The film looks good, the actors—in particular, the peripheral characters—are a lot of fun to keep track of, and the scenario is rife with possibilities.
 The problem it faces as a weird movie, though, is that it places a lot of limiters on itself.
-It wants to be a relationship movie so badly, with the usual current-jerk-boyfriend-in-the-way-of-the-aspiring-sensitive-boyfriend scenario that it forgets the oddities it sets up in favor of meet-cutes and lonesome emotional guitar playing scenes.
+It wants to be a relationship movie so badly, with the usual current-jerk-boyfriend-in-the-way-of-the-aspiring-sensitive-boyfriend scenario, that it forgets the oddities it sets up in favor of meet-cutes and lonesome emotional guitar playing scenes.
 It’s not conducive to what they seemingly wanted to do with this kitschy film full of hipper-than-thou hopefuls.
 What about the guy growing out of the ground?
 What about the freaky house?
 And how about the strange man that lives in a trailer in the back yard?
 These factors seem unimportant compared to how our troubled troubadour is going to wind up with the girl of his dreams, and while I for one was interested to a point, it left me at the end feeling slightly disappointed and expecting a slightly more charming, slightly smarter, slightly weirder movie that just didn’t come.
 If you want well-paced and well-shot on a shoestring budget, this is a good bet, but this isn’t what you’re thinking of when you’re thinking of a bizarre film.

 WHAT THE CRITICS SAY: